Included In

 Although some companies provide paid family leaves, the FLA does not require employers to pay employees during a family leave.
 Employees may be entitled to receive insurance benefits pursuant to the New Jersey Paid Family Leave Insurance Law, or to use sick leave pursuant to the New Jersey Earned Sick Leave Law or a company policy.

-What Damages are Recoverable Under the FLA?
+What Damages are Recoverable Under the NJFLA?

-If an employer violates the FLA by denying an employee a leave or failing to reinstate an employee at the end of a leave, the employee can recover his or her economic damages (lost salary and benefits), out-of-pocket losses, and damages for pain and suffering and emotional distress, as well as their legal fees, among other potential remedies.
+If an employer violates the NJFLA by denying an employee a leave or failing to reinstate an employee at the end of a leave, the employee can recover his or her economic damages (lost salary and benefits), out-of-pocket losses, and damages for pain and suffering and emotional distress, as well as their legal fees, among other potential remedies.

 Client Reviews